-TRANSCRPTION BY ANDY OSBORN
+TRANSCRIPTION BY ANDY OSBORN

 LIGHTNING STRIKES BACK AGAIN

-What is happening with new the Dokken album LIGHTNING STRIKES AGAIN ?
+What is happening with the new Dokken album LIGHTNING STRIKES AGAIN?
 It’s been in the works for about two years now?

 I don’t know what happened.
 As a producer, I just got kind of lost; I didn’t know where I was going.
 It was too medium-tempo.
 What do you do?
-Jon came into the band and we didn’t really know where we were going.
-You hear Nickelback and Hinder and you get these new influences in your music but then it doesn’t really work.
+Jon came into the band, and we didn’t really know where we were going.
+You hear Nickelback and Hinder, and you get these new influences in your music, but then it doesn’t really work.